darenr/report_creator/docs/source/index.rst

 .. meta::
     :description lang=en:
-        Report creator is a library to create self contained HTML reports from python code.
+        Report creator is a library to create self contained HTML reports from python code for text, code, images, and data visualizations.

 Report Creator
 ==============